Juicy tender Pork Chops glazed in a deliciously flavorful honey garlic sauce. This recipe is super practical and perfect for a quick weeknight dinner!

 Cast iron skillets are best for cooking pork chops because it has great distribution of heat and gives the pork that beautiful golden layer that is so appealing!
 Simply heat oil in a cast iron skillet until really hot, you should be able to hear that searing/ frying sound when you place the pork on the skillet, if not wait another minute.

 Fry/ sear for five minutes on each side.
 Using a pair of kitchen tongs hold the pork sideways to sear the sides as well.
+That is how to cook pork chops in cast iron skillet.
 Transfer to a place and set aside while you cook the sauce.

 hot to make the honey garlic glaze